History of rail transport in Bolivia: Red oriental

 The construction of the eastern network was undertaken to develop the Santa Cruz region and link it to the Atlantic via the Santa Cruz–Yacuiba railroad (517 km) to the Argentine border and Santa Cruz–Corumbá (600 km) to the Brazilian border, respectively.

 The Joint Argentine-Bolivian Railway Commission was established in 1938 to address the construction of the Santa Cruz–Yacuiba railroad.
 The studies were completed in 1943.
 The Bolivian government funded the studies and the Argentine government financed the construction of the lines, by installments, and then their subsequent equipment.
 The government of Bolivia paid Argentina these loans by delivering petroleum.
 Additionally, under this agreement the Sucre–Tarabuco, completed in 1947.
-The Yacuiba–Santa Cruz railway was inaugurated on December 19, 1957, fifteen years after the formal beginning of the works.
+The Yacuiba–Santa Cruz railway was inaugurated on 19 December 1957, fifteen years after the formal beginning of the works.

 The line to Brazil, Santa Cruz–Corumbá, was financed in part with a million pounds sterling that Brazil committed to Bolivia for a railroad not completed product of Petropolis Treaty and advances that the government of Brazil made to Bolivia for the construction in 1938.
 As with Argentina, this financing was amortized by Bolivian oil.
-The first Brazilian locomotive arrived in Santa Cruz in November 1953 and the railroad was inaugurated the 5th January 1955, 17 years after the beginning of the works.
+The first Brazilian locomotive arrived in Santa Cruz in November 1953 and the railroad was inaugurated 5 January 1955, 17 years after the beginning of the works.
 The definitive construction of bridges and other minor works lasted until 1970.

 As can be seen in the maps, the western (or Andean) and eastern networks are not interconnected.
 The only way to travel between them is through the Argentine railways in a detour of approximately 600 km (see map upper Bolivian Railways and bordering areas) between Yacuiba and Villazón.